 Unallocated money is our cushion.
 And can’t we all agree, it just feels nice to have a cushion!?
 Without a cushion, it’s hard not to be tense and worried.
 If you don’t have the extra room in your budget – that’s okay!
 If you can’t do this right now, don’t lose heart, and aim to get there one day!
 A quick side note: having an amount in your budget as unallocated doesn’t mean you just throw caution to the wind and put tons of cash in that category.
 Make it a reasonable amount that will cover small things that might pop up but not enough that you lose discipline in your finances.

 One more thing!
 I love the Savvy Cents envelope system.
 But keep in mind that our blow money is different from our unallocated money.
 Dave Ramsey says that blow money is pocket money – fun money that you can spend for any reason.
 Blow money would be if I wanted to buy 4 new bread-making cookbooks this month.
-But I might use unallocated money would be if there was a really sale on Young Living oils or Kerrygold Butter, and I wanted to stock up,
+But I might use unallocated money would be if there was a really great sale on something, and I wanted to stock up,

 Seeing other people’s ideas and what is working for them inspires me and I truly hope this post does the same for you!
 Don’t forget that just because something works for Barry and me, doesn’t mean you have to do it just this way.
 But maybe it’ll help you as make a plan for how to handle unexpected expenses in your home.